tyuukau/python-introduction/files/_htnm_PYTHON_LAST_REVIEW.md

 ## PREFACE

-**Thank you, my teacher, Dr. Dinh Viet Sang, I cannot learn programming in Python that much without you.
-This notebook uses a huge part your lectures as a guidance.**
+**I would like to express my gratitude to my teacher — Dr. Dinh Viet Sang — for his continued guidance in this IT1110E course.
+This notebook is largely based on his lectures.**

-*Dear Data Science & AI - K65,*
+*My mates at the Data Science & Artificial Intelligence program,*

-This is my last notebook in order to prepare for the final exam on Introduction to Programming.
-If you find this notebook helpful, thanks for reading it.
-Some might find this one not that helpful, I highly appreciate every line of text you read, including this one.

-If you find any mistake, feedback and I will try to fix it as soon as possible.
+This is my last notebook to prepare for the Introduction to Programming final exam.
+If you find my work helpful, I'm happy to hear that!
+DM me about any mistakes that you find and I will fix it as soon as possible.

-Thank y'all for supporting me all the time, good luck on all of your exams.
+Thank y'all for your continued support and good luck with your exams!

 Best wishes,